MicrosoftDocs/biztalk-docs/biztalk/core/office365-mail-adapter.md

 ---
-title: "Use the Office 365 Outlook Email adapter | Microsoft Docs"
+title: "Office 365 Outlook Email adapter | Microsoft Docs"
 description: Send and receive email messages using the Office 365 Outlook Email adapter in BizTalk Server.
 To do this, create a receive port and send port using the email adapter, and use sample messages to test your ports. ms.custom: "biztalk-2020" ms.date: "03/31/2020"